njustesen/botbowl/docs/features.md

 | 5.
 Special Play Cards     | NO          | NO          |
 | 6.
 Prepare for Next Match | NO          | NO          |

-Some of these steps should be done in a league manager rather than in FFAI if humans are playing.
+Some of these steps should be done in a league manager rather than in botbowl if humans are playing.

 ## Coaching Staff
 | Staff                     | Implemented | Has Test(s) |